-Korea's D-3 (Industrial Trainee / 기술연수) visa allows foreign workers from developing countries to train at Korean companies as part of international development cooperation programs.
+Korea's (Industrial Trainee / 기술연수) visa allows foreign workers from developing countries to train at Korean companies as part of international development cooperation programs.
 But what happens if you want to stay in Korea and work after your training ends?
-There is a formal E-7 conversion pathway for D-3 trainees who meet specific criteria.
+There is a formal conversion pathway for D-3 trainees who meet specific criteria.
 This guide explains who qualifies and what the process looks like.

 The D-3 visa is not a regular work permit.
 It is a structured industrial training program where a foreign national from a sending country organization comes to Korea to receive technical training at a Korean company.
 Key features: